 With his in-depth knowledge and unwavering commitment to driving AI talent development excellence, Sengmeng continues to shape the future of AI in Singapore and globally, solidifying his status as a sought-after expert in the field.

-In marketing, the challenge has shifted from whether to use AI to how AI capabilities are acquired, embedded, and sustained within organizations.
-Many teams still rely on tools, external agencies, or a few individuals, making AI difficult to institutionalize.
+In marketing, the challenge has shifted from “whether to use AI” to “how to build, integrate, and sustain AI capabilities.”
+In reality, many teams still rely on tools, external agencies, or a few individuals, making it difficult to embed AI as an organizational capability.

-- Which AI capabilities should be built in-house for the long term?
+- Which AI capabilities should be built internally for long-term advantage?

-- How can AI capabilities move from individual expertise to organizational capability?
+- How can AI evolve from individual expertise into organizational capability?

-- How can clear capability standards and talent structures turn AI investment into business value?
+- How can capability frameworks and talent structures translate AI investment into real business impact?